Edwardsville Police say missing child has been found

 The Edwardsville Police Department says a missing child has been found.
-This (Friday) morning just after 4:00, the Edwardsville Police Department responded to a home in the 200 block of W. Union Street in reference to a missing 9-year-old child.
-Jarvah White and her grandmother, who is the child’s legal guardian, were in Edwardsville visiting family.
+This (Friday) morning just after 4 a.m., the Edwardsville Police Department responded to a home in the 200 block of West Union Street in reference to a missing 9-year-old child.
+The child and her grandmother, who is the child’s legal guardian, were in Edwardsville visiting family.

 The Edwardsville Police Department issued a statement Friday afternoon stating the child had been located and no further assistance from the public was necessary.